HeliasEurodyn/liquibase-maven-plugin/README.md

 driver=com.mysql.cj.jdbc.Driver
 ```

-On line 6 define the path & the name that your generated changelog file will have.
+On line 6 define the path & the name that your generated changelog file will save.
 ```sh
 outputChangeLogFile=src/main/resources/db/changelog/db.changelog-1.4.0.xml
 ```